© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Tower keep castle at West Malling is a scheduled monument protected by Historic England under reference 1013382.
 View the official record →

-West Malling Tower keep is a Norman stone keep built in the eleventh century, likely constructed in the 1080s.
+West Malling keep is a stone tower of Norman date, constructed in the eleventh century as part of the defensive fortifications of Kent.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1013382.

 Tower keep castle at West Malling is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1013382.